H2xDev/GodotVMF/readme.md

 ## Contribution
 If you have some ideas, suggestions regarding to quality or solutions of the problems above, feel free to contribute!
 - If you've added a new feature please add the relevant documentation.
-- Follow the common Godot codestyle (yea-yea i'll fix the existing code in upcoming updates).
+- Add yourself to the contributors section below

 ### How to test the addon after adding new features or fixing some bugs
 1. Install any of Source Engine Games (L4D, HL2, TF2)